Hearwindsaying/zihong/content/post/sample-results-from-an-anonymous-dxr-renderer/index.md

 {{< figure src="4.png" caption="The chessboard scene rendered with 8192spp in 8min45s.
 Runs in 18fps or 55 ms for 1 iteration (1spp) on a RTX 2060 (minimum GPU requirements for running DXR API).
 Scene credits: [https://davzeppelin.gumroad.com/l/QlHKc](https://davzeppelin.gumroad.com/l/QlHKc)." numbered="true" >}}

-Interestly, I have set Fresnel to 1.0 for specular lobe in Disney BRDF for debugging purpose and just forgetted to turn off before rendering the Chess scene and got a funny bug:
+Accidentally, I have set Fresnel to 1.0 for specular lobe in Disney BRDF for debugging purpose and just forgot to turn off before rendering the Chess scene and got a funny bug:
 {{< figure src="stinger.png" caption="An interesting result due to a bug." numbered="true" >}}

-Besides its overbrightness, featuring strong specular reflections and blurring out diffuse details, another subtle difference compared to []() is now I cannot tell the opponent's chess pieces from ours! :)
+Besides its over brightness, featuring strong specular reflections and blurring out diffuse details, because of the wrong shading I cannot tell the opponent's chess pieces from ours! :)
-I like rendering because sometimes I could get these magical images for my bugs (instead of getting crashes and nothing in other applications).
+I like rendering since sometimes I get these magical images for my bugs (instead of getting crashes and nothing in other applications).

 There is another scene with more complicated geometries: